-Imagine rose perfumed streets in a town filled with pink Persian roses?
-We’ll enter the Valley of the Roses in time for the spectacular Rose Festival, presided over by the Rose Queen.
-You’ll be right in the middle for parades with floral floats and even a rose souk for shopping.
-This is an event for the locals and witnessing this spectacle of dancing and music while sampling delicious Berber cuisine – all while breathing in the scent of the roses – will blow you away!
-Springtime is harest time.
+This trip was moved to 2022 and we hope the Rose Festival will be on this spring so we may enter the Valley of the Roses in time for the spectacular Rose Festival, with parades, floral floats and even a rose souk for shopping.
+This is an event for the locals with music while sampling delicious Berber cuisine – all while breathing in the scent of the roses.
+Springtime is harvest time.
 Watch the farmers gather to celebrate this year’s crop.
-This is truly the prettiest and sweetest smelling celebration in Morocco and a feast for the senses!
+This is truly the prettiest celebration in Morocco and a feast for the senses!

 The beauty of the High Atlas Mountains can only rival the verdant gorges and blue wadis below.
 Explore through the craggy Todra gorges with its towering canyon walls that will make you think you’ve stepped into a movie set.
 Then swim in the pools of the waterfalls of the verdant Ourika Valley.
-And nothing can truly prepare you for the awe you’ll experience watching the sun set over the breathtaking Sahara desert.
-All of this followed by an evening beneath the stars while Glamping in Berber tents.
-And just when you think your eyes can’t handle more splendor, you head out on a pre-dawn camel ride to see the sunrise – It is goose bump inducing!
+And nothing can truly prepare you for the awe you’ll experience watching the sunset over the breathtaking Sahara desert.
+All of this is followed by an evening beneath the stars while Glamping in Berber tents.
+And just when you think your eyes can’t handle more splendor, you head out on a pre-dawn camel ride to see the sunrise – It is goosebump-inducing!

 A note from Jenn on our last trip – Suzy, I can’t thank you enough for the great fun we had on this trip!
 Morocco had been at the bottom of my bucket list, but now ranks #1 of all my other 6 AFS trips.
 Our tour manager and guides were incredible and what a great group.
 I form truly deep friendships on this desert adventure.